Engineering (Dual Degree)

 School of Engineering and Applied Sciences at Washington University

 The dual degree Program in Engineering and Applied Sciences provides students interested in careers in engineering with an attractive alternative to the traditional, highly structured engineering curriculum.
+We have associations with Washington University, UMKC and Missouri University of Science and Technology (Rolla) that allow students to transition to engineering programs after three years at Maryville.
+These students earn a BS from Maryville as well as an engineering degree.

 About the Engineering Program